szczurek-lab/hyformer/README.md

 # Hyformer

-The official implementation of [Hyformer](https://arxiv.org/abs/2310.02066), a [joint model](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf) that simultaneously generates new molecules and predicts their properties.
+The official implementation of [Hyformer](https://arxiv.org/abs/2310.02066), a [joint](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/LasserreBishopMinka06.pdf) transformer-based model that simultaneously generates new molecules and predicts their properties.

-Despite transformers being state-of-the-art models across both molecule generation and property prediction, both tasks are apprached separately, with specialized models developed for each of the tasks.
-Hyformer unifies these tasks, by effectively combining a transformer-encoder and decoder in a single model.
-We find that unifying these tasks provides synergistic benefits, including better conditional generation, representation learning and out-of-distribution property prediction.
+Transformers are state-of-the-art models in both molecule generation and property prediction.
+However, generation and prediction are predominantly tackled in isolation, with separate models built for each of the tasks.
+Hyformer breaks this divide by unifying generation and prediction in a single architecture that combines a transformer encoder and decoder.
+This joint design leads to synergistic benefits: robust conditional generation, better out-of-distribution prediction, and meaningful representations.

 <img src="_assets/hyformer.png" width="520" height="250"/>